Why is Backpacks 4 SA Kids needed?

 The second recent addition to our service is our Anchor Packs, which are designed for young people aged 12-24 who are experiencing primary, secondary or tertiary homelessness.
 These packs contain essentials such as a sleeping bag, toiletries, torch, drink bottle, sunscreen and so on, plus a Metro Card, AM/FM radio, a note pad with information on where to get help, and a phone so they can access mental health and sexual health help lines, and even call home if that is an option for them.
 These items help to keep them as safe as possible until they can be connected with agencies to assist them into accommodation and support services.
 We are extremely pleased to be able to now provide our Anchor Packs, given that between the last two Census periods, homelessness rose by just over 10%.
 Every night in Australia, over 105,000 people are homeless, and 25% of these are young people aged 12-25 years.
 Our consultations with the Youth and Homelessness sectors demonstrated that these vulnerable young people represent a gap in the services sectors – that is, their immediate needs for safety and survival are not being met.
 We were very fortunate to recently receive an Impact 100 grant and using this money, at the end of 2017 we packed 1,000 Anchor Packs which are now being distributed through Youth Homelessness agencies.

 While these three programs represent the bulk of our work, we also conduct a Christmas Drive to give gifts to each child and young person going into emergency care or accessing homelessness services over the Christmas period.
 Demand is, unfortunately, very high.
-Last year we supplied over 2000 gifts to displaced kids, distributed through Child Protection and Homelessness agencies as they placed these kids in care and demand every year is higher than the one before.
+In 2018, we supplied over 3,200 gifts to displaced kids, distributed through Child Protection and Homelessness agencies as they placed these kids in care and demand every year is higher than the one before.